fugazi/douglasfugazi-wtf/src/pages/about.md

 He has good interpersonal skills as well as excellent problem solving skills and a strong technical background, and highly collaborative, supportive and team player that demonstrates a proactive attitude.

-He loves to ride his bike, watch professional cycling, spend time with his family and listen electronic music.
+He loves to ride his bike, watch professional cycling, spend time with his family and listen to electronic music.

 He is running an electronic music side-project with some friends, take a listen: [www.monofonicos.net](http://www.monofonicos.net)